GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/02-networking-vpn/README.md

 VPCs are defined in separate files, one for `landing` and one for each of `prod` and `dev`.
 Each file contains the same resources, described in the following paragraphs.

-The **project** ([`project`](https://github.com/terraform-google-modules/cloud-foundation-fabric/tree/master/modules/project)) contains the VPC, and enables the required APIs and sets itself as a "[host project](https://cloud.google.com/vpc/docs/shared-vpc)".
+The **project** ([`project`](../../../modules/project)) contains the VPC, and enables the required APIs and sets itself as a "[host project](https://cloud.google.com/vpc/docs/shared-vpc)".

-The **VPC** ([`net-vpc`](https://github.com/terraform-google-modules/cloud-foundation-fabric/tree/master/modules/net-vpc)) manages the DNS inbound policy (for Landing), explicit routes for `{private,restricted}.googleapis.com`, and its **subnets**.
+The **VPC** ([`net-vpc`](../../../modules/net-vpc)) manages the DNS inbound policy (for Landing), explicit routes for `{private,restricted}.googleapis.com`, and its **subnets**.
 Subnets are created leveraging a "resource factory" paradigm, where the configuration is separated from the module that implements it, and stored in a well-structured file.
-To add a new subnet, simply create a new file in the `data_folder` directory defined in the module, following the examples found in the [Fabric `net-vpc` documentation](https://github.com/terraform-google-modules/cloud-foundation-fabric/tree/master/modules/net-vpc#subnet-factory).
+To add a new subnet, simply create a new file in the `data_folder` directory defined in the module, following the examples found in the [Fabric `net-vpc` documentation](../../../modules/net-vpc#subnet-factory).
 Sample subnets are shipped in [data/subnets](./data/subnets), and can be easily customised to fit your needs.

 Subnets for [L7 ILBs](https://cloud.google.com/load-balancing/docs/l7-internal/proxy-only-subnets) are handled differently, and defined in variable `l7ilb_subnets`, while ranges for [PSA](https://cloud.google.com/vpc/docs/configure-private-services-access#allocating-range) are configured by variable `psa_ranges` - such variables are consumed by spoke VPCs.

-**Cloud NAT** ([`net-cloudnat`](https://github.com/terraform-google-modules/cloud-foundation-fabric/tree/master/modules/net-cloudnat)) manages the networking infrastructure required to enable internet egress.
+**Cloud NAT** ([`net-cloudnat`](../../../modules/net-cloudnat)) manages the networking infrastructure required to enable internet egress.

 ### VPNs

 #### External

-Connectivity to on-prem is implemented with VPN HA ([`net-vpn`](https://github.com/terraform-google-modules/cloud-foundation-fabric/tree/master/modules/net-vpn)) and defined in [`vpn-onprem.tf`](./vpn-onprem.tf).
+Connectivity to on-prem is implemented with HA VPN ([`net-vpn`](../../../modules/net-vpn-ha)) and defined in [`vpn-onprem.tf`](./vpn-onprem.tf).
 The file provisionally implements a single logical connection between onprem and landing at `europe-west1`, and the relevant parameters for its configuration are found in variable `vpn_onprem_configs`.

 #### Internal

-VPNs ([`net-vpn`](https://github.com/terraform-google-modules/cloud-foundation-fabric/tree/master/modules/net-vpn)) used to interconnect landing and spokes are managed by `vpn-spoke-*.tf` files, each implementing both sides of the VPN connection.
+VPNs ([`net-vpn`](../../../modules/net-vpn-ha)) used to interconnect landing and spokes are managed by `vpn-spoke-*.tf` files, each implementing both sides of the VPN connection.
 Per-gateway configurations (e.g. BGP advertisements and session ranges) are controlled by variable `vpn_onprem_configs`.
 VPN gateways and IKE secrets are automatically generated and configured.

 ### Routing and BGP

-Each VPC network ([`net-vpc`](https://github.com/terraform-google-modules/cloud-foundation-fabric/tree/master/modules/net-vpc)) manages a separate routing table, which can define static routes (e.g. to private.googleapis.com) and receives dynamic routes from BGP sessions established with neighbor networks (e.g. landing receives routes from onprem and spokes, and spokes receive RFC1918 from landing).
+Each VPC network ([`net-vpc`](../../../modules/net-vpc)) manages a separate routing table, which can define static routes (e.g. to private.googleapis.com) and receives dynamic routes from BGP sessions established with neighbor networks (e.g. landing receives routes from onprem and spokes, and spokes receive RFC1918 from landing).

 Static routes are defined in `vpc-*.tf` files, in the `routes` section of each `net-vpc` module.